Shop Subscribe

 Writing Journals

 We know that readers learn to read by reading.
 Lifelong readers are lifelong learners.
-Reading gives us understanding about our world and power and control within our lives.
+Reading gives us an understanding of our world and the power and control within our lives.
 So developing a culture of accessible, high-quality literature allows students to become lifelong learners.
-This is done through engaging reading experiences that include consistent reading, and conversations about what students have learned from their books.
-Books and reading are transformative, promoting academic and overall success and well-being, and creating literate adults that become engaged and productive citizens.
-Educators must value books and model an excitement and interest in reading, and creating an amazing classroom library is a wonderful first step!
+This is done through engaging reading experiences that include consistent reading and conversations about what students have learned from their books.
+Books and reading are transformative, promoting academic and overall success and well-being and creating literate adults who become engaged and productive citizens.
+Educators must value books and model excitement and interest in reading, and building an amazing classroom library is a wonderful first step!

 Read More on Reading & Literacy